jonarriza96/corrgen/readme.md

 - `--n_corrgen`: Integer indicating the polynomial degree of the polynomials in corrgen.
 - `--n_decomp`: Sets the number of polygons for convex decomposition (and runs it)
 - `--no_visualization`: Deactivates visualization
-- `--save`: Saves the results in the `pfdq/results/data` folder.
-It is recommended not to trigger this, since you will overwrite the results of the paper.
+- `--save`: Saves the results.
+Make sure you update the path in the script.

 ### Toy example